 Create your dataset

 Datasets are useful groupings of data points you want to use for test cases.
 You can create datasets through code, using LLMs to auto-generate them, or by importing spans using the Arize UI.
-Below is sample code to create a dataset from a JSON dataframe.

 # Setup Datasets client